lore-w/jquery-pjax/README.md

 $(document).pjax('a', '#pjax-container')
 ```

-Now when someone in a pjax-compatible browser clicks "next page" the content of `#pjax-container` will be replaced with the body of `/page/2`.
+Now when someone in a pjax-compatible（兼容的） browser clicks "next page" the content of `#pjax-container` will be replaced with the body of `/page/2`.

 Magic!
 Almost.
 You still need to configure your server to look for pjax requests and send back pjax-specific content.